 “They produce policy papers and debate legislation based on actual documents and policies of the European Union.
 The simulation is a very real experience in terms of emotions, leadership, and intellectual training for future careers in related disciplines.”

-The members of the delegation are enrolled in one of two courses at Lynchburg College: European Union Politics or EU Leadership.
+The members of the delegation are enrolled in one of two courses at University of Lynchburg: European Union Politics or EU Leadership.
 They spent the semester preparing for the simulation.
 “Preparation involves an introduction to major European countries and then several weeks of analysis and review of European politics: institutions, policies, and actual documents,” Dr. Payerhin said.

 “Several policy papers addressing proposed legislation prepare students for participation, with real-life documents and data being analyzed.
 Individual meetings with the professor prepare for leadership competition and speeches.
 Classroom debates sharpen relevant skills and reduce jitters.”